-I was contacted by the Executor of the estate and invited to perform a walk-through evaluation of the property during a 2-hour window of time on a designated day.
-Thereafter, if I was still interested in offering my services, I was asked to provide a written response to the Executors Request for Proposal.
+I was contacted by the Executor of an estate and invited to perform a walk-through evaluation of a probate home during a 2-hour window of time on a designated day.
+Thereafter, if I was still interested in offering my services, I was asked to provide a written response to the Executor’s Request for Proposal.

 Certified Probate Real Estate Specialist

 Having worked in corporate America and as a consultant, I am very familiar with the request for proposal process.
 The executor asked that I include my credentials and certifications, including my Certified Probate Real Estate Specialist Certification.
 The Executor made it clear in his invitation that only “Certified Probate Real Estate Specialists will be considered as our representative.”